2018 NAAIM Shark Tank Winner!

 About Dave Moenning and Heritage Capital Research:

 Heritage Capital Research (HCR) is an independent, privately owned investment research firm located in the Denver area.
-HCR services the needs of both financial advisors and individual investors including customized portfolio design; multi-methodology, multi-strategy, multi-manager portfolio solutions and risk managed portfolio solutions.
+The primary focus of the firm is providing outsourced investment management solutions for financial advisors.
+HCR provides OCIO (Outsourced Chief Investment Officer) services, customized portfolio design; multi-methodology, multi-strategy, multi-manager portfolio solutions and risk managed portfolio solutions.
 David Moenning has been an independent money manager since 1987, including as a partner in a private money management firm and founding his own advisory firm, Heritage Capital Management, which emphasized a risk managed approach to the markets.
 Most recently, he was Chief Investment Officer for a RIA firm responsible for $1.2 billion.
 For more information visit www.heritagecapitalresearch.com

 The National Association of Active Investment Managers (NAAIM) is a non-profit trade group of nearly 200 registered investment advisor firms that collectively manage more than $35 billion in assets.
 NAAIM member firms provide active money management services to their clients to produce favorable risk-adjusted returns as an alternative to passive, buy-and-hold investment strategies.
 NAAIM publishes the weekly NAAIM Exposure Index and sponsors the annual Uncommon Knowledge conference along with smaller conferences and regional workshops on topics of interest to its membership.
 For more information, visit www.naaim.org.